crickbabs/BABS-ATACSeqPE/docs/install.md

 cd BABS-ATACSeqPE
 ```

 You can now configure the pipeline to run on a Linux system of your choice.
+See [Pipeline configuration](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/docs/config.md) and [Reference genome](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/docs/genome.md) sections.

 <!---